Studying Esports

 What kind of work placements are available?

-You can undertake a placement year or study exchange with our partner institute in Finland, gaining real-world experience in the esports industry.
+Our dedicated careers team can support you to find and secure a work placement year or study exchange with our partner institute in Finland.
+In doing so, you could gain real-world experience in the esports industry before you graduate.

 Are there opportunities for industry collaborations?